chuckabox/imc-prosperity-4/readme.md

 <summary><h2>Round 2</h2></summary>

 <h3>Algo</h3>
-Round two introduced new products: CROISSANTS, JAMS, DJEMBES, PICNIC_BASKET1 and PICNIC_BASKET2.
-Specifically, PICNIC_BASKET1 is said to contain 6 CROISSANTS, 3 JAMS and 1 DJEMBE and PICNIC_BASKET2 contains 4 CROISSANTS and 2 JAMS.
-We quickly realized these products were similar to previous years.
-We visualized the difference in price between each basket and it's constituents and plotted it to look for any interesting behaviors.
-The basket premiums looked like they were mean-reverting, and so we used the hard-coded mean of the bottle data with a short rolling window for standard deviation to calculate rolling z-scores, and would enter into short positions on a basket and long the underlying when the z-score went above 20 and long positions on baskets and short the underlying when the z-score dropped below -20.
-By hedging our position, we could isolate the basket premium and directly trade it.
+Round 2 introduced new products: **CROISSANTS**, **JAMS**, **DJEMBES**, **PICNIC_BASKET1**, and **PICNIC_BASKET2**.

+- **PICNIC_BASKET1** contained 6 Croissants, 3 Jams, and 1 Djembe.

+- **PICNIC_BASKET2** contained 4 Croissants and 2 Jams.

+We recognized the structure from previous years and analyzed the price difference between each basket and its components.
+The basket premiums appeared mean-reverting, so we hard-coded the mean from bottle data, used a short rolling window for standard deviation, and calculated rolling z-scores:

+- When z-score > 20, we shorted the basket and longed the constituents.

+- When z-score < -20, we did the opposite.

+This hedging isolated and traded the basket premium directly.

 ![](images/basket_premiums.png)

-One key part of this round was position sizing.
-Position limits on the products would not allow us to go long on both baskets at the same time while maintaining a perfect hedge.
-To make up for this, we decided to trade the difference between the premium in the baskets.
-That is, when our calculated z-score on the difference in premium between basket 1 and 2 was above 20, we would short basket 1, long basket 2, and then hedge accordingly.
-This trading strategy used 100% of our position limits for basket 1, but only 60% of out position limit on basket 2.
-Position limits on the underlying did not allow us to use the full remaining 40% while maintaining a perfect hedge, only 32%, so we traded the strategy on basket 2 using this capped position size, leaving us with 8% position size left over.
-Rather than let this position size go to waste not not utilize it, we noticed that there was a consistent spread of ~7 in the orderbook for basket 2, and ~10 for basket 1.
-We decided to market make using a maximum position size of 8%, leaving our total position utilization at 100%.
-While the unhedged market making position could potentially lose us some shells, over backtests it consistently provided 5k extra seashells per day with minimal swings due to directional moves.

-There were a few other things that we tried.
-Chris, who had done the trading challange the previous year and placed 15th, had a suspicion that round 5 was going to be extremely similar to the previous year.
-Last year, there were bots that would send trade orders on certain products at exactly the top and bottom of the day, so he hypothesized that somewhere in the orderbook on certain timestamps, there would be a signal indicating that the current price is the highest/lowest of the day.
+We ran into a problem with this though.
+The position limits prevented fully hedging both baskets simultaneously.
+To fix this, we did a few things

+- We focused on the difference in basket premiums between Basket 1 and Basket 2.

+- When the z-score of (Basket1 premium - Basket2 premium) > 20:

+- Short Basket 1, Long Basket 2, then hedge with components accordingly.

+Using this strategy used the following of our position limits:

+- 100% of Basket 1’s position limit,

+- 60% of Basket 2’s limit.

+We did z-score trading with the remaining 40% of position limit on Basket 2, but had to limit it to 32% because we couldn't perfectly hedge due to position limits on the constituents.
+The remaining 8% of Basket 2’s position limit was unused — so we deployed it by market making (taking advantage of ~7–10 seashell spreads).

+Overall, this strategy allowed us to fully utilize 100% of allowed position limits while minimizing unhedged risk.
+Market making with the leftover 8% added ~5k seashells/day in backtests with very low volatility.

+Chris also spotted suspicious trade quantity 15 patterns at highs/lows for Squid Ink and Croissants — hinting at potential price signals.
+However, it was too late to build a reliable strategy around them, so we planned to revisit this idea in Round 5.

 ![](images/squid_ink_trades.png)